Neon:PrairieLand

 When it came to his recount of the day she died, he wrote this about my wife's reaction... (click to enlarge)

-That is being an emotionally abusive twat.
+He is an emotionally abusive twat.
 A narcissist.
-The last 18 years are starting to make more sense in light of all this...
+The last 18+ years are starting to make more sense in light of all this... he is a horribly abusive man.

 You might think that I'm being unloving and uncharitable by sharing all of this, and you might be right.

-Unfortunately, when we do, we are met with a change of subject that focuses on their misery and hardships or a long stretch of silence with no contact as a punishment or are told that we are being oversensitive and overreacting.
+Unfortunately, when we do, we are met with a change of subject that focuses on their misery and hardships, a long stretch of silence with no contact as a punishment, or being told that we are being oversensitive and overreacting.
 Hmm... does any of this look like an overreaction?

 I have even had my father-in-law tell us he is too old to change.
 Not too old – just unwilling.
 Unwilling because it would mean focusing on someone other than himself.